-Certificate Programs

-Account Clerk
+Certificate of Completion: Account Clerk

-The Account Clerk Certificate Program is a 376hour open-entry/open-exit training program.
 The Account Clerk Certificate Program is designed to provide students with the basic skills necessary to achieve success in the accounting field.
 Students follow a prescribed course of study, which includes successful completion of Step One core curriculum prior to entry into the Account Clerk Certificate Program.